Alex Barcello: BYU

 Barcello announced he planned to transfer from Arizona prior to the 2019–20 season.
 He opted to come to BYU where he received a waiver and played immediately instead of sitting out a season.
 Barcello scored 18 points in a 91–61 win over Weber State on December 21, 2019.
 He had 18 points and a career-high six three pointers, part of a BYU record 18 three pointers, in a 77–54 win over Loyola Marymount on February 14, 2020.
 In the regular season finale against Pepperdine, Barcello broke the left scaphoid bone in his wrist, which required surgery after the season was suspended.
 In his first season at BYU, Barcello averaged 9.3 points, 3.1 rebounds and 1.8 assists per game.

 Coming into his senior season, Barcello was named to the Preseason All-West Coast Conference team.
 On February 25, 2021, Barcello scored a career-high 29 and hit 7-of-7 three-pointers, a program record, in a 79–73 win against San Francisco.

 Barcello was again named to the First Team All-WCC in 2022.

 Professional career

+On June 24, 2022, Barcello joined the Toronto Raptors for the 2022 NBA Summer League.

+Kolossos H Hotels Rodou (2022)

 On August 12, 2022, Barcello signed his first professional contract overseas with Kolossos Rhodes of the Greek Basket League.
 On November 7 of the same year, he mutually parted ways with the club.

+Filou Oostende (2022–2023)

 On November 7, 2022, he signed with Filou Oostende of the BNXT League.

+Acunsa Gipuzkoa BC San Sebastian (2023–2024)

+On August 10, 2023, Barcello signed with Gipuzkoa Basket of the Primera FEB.

+On April 8, 2024, Barcello received Hoops Agents LEB Gold Player of the Week for Round 28.
+He had 39 points, 3 rebounds and 4 assists to lead his team to victory.

+MLP Academics Heidelberg (2024–2025)

+On July 17, 2024, he signed with USC Heidelberg of Basketball Bundesliga.

+Obradoiro CAB (2025–present)

+On February 26, 2025, Barcello signed with Obradoiro CAB of Primera FEB.